-Version 3.8
+Version 4.2

-(RedHawkTM Linux®)
+(RedHawkTM Linux[®])

+0898515-080 June 2024

-I Copyright 2013,2014,2018 by Concurrent Real-Time.
-All rights reserved.
-This publication or any part thereof is intended for use with Concurrent Real-Time products by Concurrent Real-Time personnel, customers, and end-users.
-It may not be reproduced in any form without the written permission of the publisher.
-Concurrent Computer Corporation and its logo are registered trademarks of Concurrent Computer Corporation.
-All other Concurrent product names are trademarks of Concurrent while all other product names are trademarks or registered trademarks of their respective owners.
-Linux [®] is used pursuant to a sublicense from the Linux Mark Institute.
-NightStar's integrated help system is based on Assistant, a Qt® utility.
+Copyright 1990-2024 by Concurrent Real-Time, Inc. All rights reserved.

+Concurrent Real-Time and its logo are registered trademarks of Concurrent Real-Time, Inc. All other Concurrent Real-Time product names are trademarks of Concurrent Real-Time while all other product names are trademarks or registered trademarks of their respective owners.

+Linux[®] is used pursuant to a sublicense from the Linux Mark Institute.

+NightStar's integrated help system is based on Assistant, a Qt[®] utility.
 Qt is a registered trademark of Digia Plc and/or its subsidiaries.

-NVIDIA® CUDA TM is a trademark of NVIDIA Corporation.
+NVIDIA[®] CUDATM is a trademark of NVIDIA Corporation.